MohitKushwaha/Peper/README.md

 ## Additional Node Module Required for Server
 Express is the web framework used here for Node.js
 `npm install express --save`

+      *The projects expects the interested developers to use a database on server or cloud for data storage and authentication.